310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Keito %}
-You can leave that aside for a moment—I’d like to know what you’re doing here.
+You can leave that aside for a moment — I’d like to know what you’re doing here.
 {% endbubble %}

 {% bubble Chiaki %}